 In my opinion, “1-3 method” is better: choose 1 big task and 3 smaller tasks.
 The one big task is probably the task in the urgent+important quadrant, and it might even be the frog from eat that frog, so get it done first thing in the morning.
 Use the other 3 smaller tasks to fill the rest of your day.

-The bottom line is that you should schedule realistic.
+The bottom line is that you should schedule realistically.
 It is the most important step in becoming a productive, efficient ánd motivated digital nomad.
 Don’t think you can finish a particular task in two hours if you always need four.
 If you do, you’ll feel exhausted and frustrated at the end of every single day.

 There’s only one way to come out of this frustration: by scheduling realistic.